C.D. Euzkadi: Break up of the team

 The Spanish Civil War ended in April 1939 with the victory of the Nationalists.

-On 7 May 1939 the team played their last game as Club Deportivo Euzkadi, which was a 2–7 loss to Club España.
-Due to this loss the team finished the season as runners-up in the league.
+On May 7, 1939 the team played their last game as Club Deportivo Euzkadi, which was a 2–7 loss to Club España.
+Due to this loss, the team finished the season as runners-up in the league.

-A month after the championship had ended the Basque Country national football team reformed for one last match, played on 18 June 1939, against the Paraguayan side Club Atlético Corrales.
+A month after the championship had ended the Basque Country national football team reformed for one last match, played on June 18, 1939, against the Paraguayan side Club Atlético Corrales.
 Included in the squad was the Basque goalkeeper Joaquín Urkiaga who had played the season in Club Asturias.
 The match ended as a 4–4 draw.

-After this match the team disbanded, and the players each received their first and only payment which was 10,000 pesetas.
+After this match the team was disbanded, and the players each received their first and only payment which was 10,000 pesetas.
 The players then joined various league sides in Mexico and Argentina.
 Cilauren, Alonso, Barcos, Blasco, Iborra, Muguerza, Aedo and Iraragorri signed for Club España.
-The Reguiero brothers, Urquiola, Agirre and Larrinaga signed for Club Asturias.
+The Reguiero brothers, Urquiola, Aguirre and Larrinaga signed for Club Asturias.
 Lángara joined San Lorenzo de Almagro in Argentina, where Zubieta had gone mid-season.

 Legacy

 The main legacy of the team was the impulse it gave to the professionalization of association football in Mexico.
-When the team arrived in Mexico in 1937 all its players were already professionals, whereas most Mexican players were not paid openly, and instead were employed in certain jobs where they were given special conditions so that they could play sport.
+When the team arrived in Mexico in 1937, all its players were already professionals, whereas most Mexican players were not paid openly, and instead were employed in certain jobs where they were given special conditions so that they could play sport.
 With the arrival of the Basque team the number of spectators increased enormously and radio began to broadcast matches, so that Mexican footballers began to realize that they could begin to live only from football.